Accessibility tools

 Executive Lead: Operational Planning, estates development and investment, procurement plan, informatics, audit.

-Chair: Productivity and Innovation Board, Capital and Space Planning Group, Data Quality Assurance Group.
+Chair of: Productivity and Innovation Board, Capital and Space Planning Group, Data Quality Assurance Group.

 Other interests: Kara chairs the National Level Three Accounts Assistant Apprenticeship Standards Group and is passionate about supporting education and development.
 In 2024 Kara has been appointed as the Chair of the North West Finance Skills Development Steering Group.
 Kara continually seeks ways to develop teams and individuals to be their best to support good patient care.